 Cost? £10 per session for members and non-members (please pay in advance on Reception)

 About the Author

-Terri Snelling is our health and fitness programme manager here at the Club and a qualified personal trainer.
-She started her fitness journey as a volunteer with YMCA when she was only 13 years old.
-Since then, she has held various jobs in her 17 years in the industry including working with a premiership football team and being a personal training manager in the city, before settling into her calling as a fitness manager at the Central YMCA Club.
-Over the years Terri has developed a vast and impressive set of skills ranging from but not limited to lifestyle management coaching, advanced kettlebells, indoor cycling and pre and post-natal care.
-She teaches several classes on our timetable such as indoor cycling, kettlebells and Octane Circuits.
+Terri Siabi is the Programme and Events Manager at the YMCA Club.
+She started her fitness journey as a YMCA volunteer when she was just 13 years old.
+Throughout her career, she has held various jobs in the industry, including working with a premier league football team and working as a Personal Training Manager in the city, before joining the YMCA Club.
+Terri has developed a vast and impressive set of skills, some of which, she teaches on our timetable.